 Still, any of us can lose our hope and give in to despair because hope and despair exist in a dialectical relationship.
 We can respond to despair with hope, and within hope, there is always the possibility of despair.
 To despair is to say that nothing is worthwhile; to hope is to affirm that your concern, your action, your love, and your life, all matter.

 Yet, it is easy from the safety of my study, and with an adequate supply of life’s necessities, to opine about the value of hope.
-No doubt some people are in hopeless situations—starving, fleeing violence, in unremitting pain, serving life in prison, being tortured by solitary confinement, etc. For them hope is no salve and their lives perhaps no longer worth living.
+No doubt some people are in hopeless situations—starving, fleeing violence, in unremitting pain, serving life in prison, being tortured by solitary confinement, etc. For them hope is no salve and their lives perhaps are no longer worth living.
 These hopeless situations should make us all weep as they make a mockery of what human life should be.

 31. What Hope Recommends

 But, for those of us lucky enough not to be in hopeless situations, hope demands that we forgo acceptance and resignation and to try to improve the world.
 Be sympathetic, but act!
 We may not succeed, but we can try.
 And, even if the abyss awaits, its best to live honestly and courageously.
 As James Fitzjames Stephens taught me long ago:

 We stand on a mountain pass in the midst of whirling snow and blinding mist, through which we get glimpses now and then of paths which may be deceptive.
 If we stand still we shall be frozen to death.
 If we take the wrong road we shall be dashed to pieces.
 We do not certainly know whether there is any right one.
 What must we do?
 ‘Be strong and of a good courage.’
 Act for the best, hope for the best, and take what comes … If death ends all, we cannot meet death better.